owid/etl/docs/architecture/structure.md

 Dataset URIs use the convention:

 ```
-data://<channel>/<provider>/<version>/<dataset>
+data://<channel>/<namespace>/<version>/<dataset>
 ```

-If the dataset is part of a large topic that involves many providers, the name of the topic can be used instead of a provider name.
+The channel is used as the highest level of grouping, and typically represents a stage of data curation.

+Typically the namespace is a data provider, like `un`, but it in cases where there are many data providers, it can describe the topic area instead (e.g. `energy`).

 The dataset URI is used to identify the code that builds the dataset, and also to identify the output file on disk.